 Discover chile & Its people: from the cordillera to unbeaten patagonia

-BOOKINGS ARE OPEN
+BOOKINGS ARE OPEN - Two places available

 As we will be visiting remote places, wild camping and moving quite a bit, we do ask that participants have a reasonable level of fitness and experience of camping and wild camping.
 No kayaking experience is necessary.

 The trip is designed over two weeks and three weekends to minimise the amount of time you take out of work.

 Day 1: Arrival, hotel check-in & overnight in Santiago: Optional city walk & dinner.

 Day 2: Fly to Temuco in the early morning.
 Transfer by van to Curerrehue, meet our hosts, pack and start our ride.
 Wild camping.

 Day 3 to 5: Ride & wild camp discovering the forests, paths, woodlands of monkey puzzle trees, hidden lakes and rivers of the area.

 Day 6: Hike to the Quetrupillan volcano.
 From the height of the volcano, you will get stunning views of the Andes with its proliferation of volcanos and snow-capped mountains.
 Wild camping with the horses.

 Day 7: Half day ride and transfer to the hot springs and our shared cabin.
 Here we will soak away all the pains and aches.
 We will have a traditional dinner before a good night’s rest.